Things to do locally...

 A former coaching inn dating to the 17th Century, the Princes House still has a very warm welcome for weary travellers, serving meals from locally-sourced ingredients in its Stage House Bar & Bistro or restaurant.

-This small but very friendly hotel offers fine dining as well as bar meals, and there is an amazing seasonal tasting menu for a real treat.
+This small but very friendly hotel offers fine dining as well as bar meals, and great customer service.

 Glenfinnan Gold craft ale